The U.S. District Court for the District of D.C. has released a Memorandum Opinion, a written decision on the antitrust lawsuit against Google.

 It is also used to improve the accuracy of local searches, especially in mobile environments, for long-tail queries and new topics.

-In practice, effective measures include content design to reduce direct returns and short-term abandonment, to increase user turnover and stay, to develop structured data, and to present information in a concise manner that summarizes the main points.
+Practical measures would be in the direction of content design to reduce direct returns and short-term abandonment, to increase user circulation and stay, to develop structured data, and to present information in a concise manner that summarizes the main points.

-It is also important to maintain a content structure and FAQs that are easily adopted by the AI summary function.
+So it is also important to have a content structure and FAQs that are easily adopted by the AI summary function.
+This area is instantly suggested and stiff, but it seems to have a certain value.

 summary